KodrAus/sval-generic/README.md

 ### Type, shape, and tags

 In Rust, all values have a _type_ that describes its common properties.
 In `sval`, all data has a _shape_ that describes its common structure.
-Rust values with the same type may not always have the same shape.

 The shape of a value is determined by the calls it makes on a `Receiver` while streaming.

 `sval` extends its basic data model with the concept of _tags_: in-band annotations that influence the shape and semantics of basic data.
-As an example, a regular map can be annotated as a struct, which requires all keys are strings and values always have the same shape:
+As an example, a regular map can be annotated as a struct, which requires all keys are strings:

 ```rust
 receiver.tagged_begin(tag().for_struct().with_label("Data"));